runwiththerhythm/gig_vault/README.md

 Use this space to discuss any differences between the local version you've developed, and the live deployment site.
 Generally, there shouldn't be [m]any major differences, so if you honestly cannot find any differences, feel free to use the following example:

-⚠️ --- END --- ⚠️

 There are no remaining major differences between the local version when compared to the deployed version online.

 ## Credits

-⚠️ INSTRUCTIONS ⚠️

-In the following sections, you need to reference where you got your content, media, and any extra help.
-It is common practice to use code from other repositories and tutorials (which is totally acceptable), however, it is important to be very specific about these sources to avoid potential plagiarism.

-⚠️ --- END ---⚠️

 ### Content